Grok 4.3

 Final Verdict

 Grok 4.3 is the most aggressive price move in the 2026 frontier-tier race.
-It does not dethrone Opus 4.7, GPT-5.5 or Gemini 3.1 Pro on the hardest reasoning benchmarks, but it is the cheapest of the bunch by a wide margin, the only one with native video input, and the most direct path from prompt to a downloadable slide deck.
-We rate it 8.6 out of 10 and recommend it for video-heavy workloads, deck and report automation, and any agent pipeline where token cost dominates the bill.
+It does not dethrone Opus 4.7, GPT-5.5 or Gemini 3.1 Pro on the hardest reasoning benchmarks, but it is the cheapest of the bunch by a wide margin, the only one with always-on real-time X (Twitter) data, and the most direct path from prompt to a downloadable slide deck.
+We rate it 8.6 out of 10 and recommend it for real-time and live-data workloads, deck and report automation, and any agent pipeline where token cost dominates the bill.
 If accuracy on 600,000-plus token codebases is your bottleneck, stay on Opus 4.7.
 Otherwise Grok 4.3 deserves a serious test run.

 Key Features